THE BASICS:

 What is Dottie afraid of?

-Blood tests and needles, vets, rules, loud noises, having no dinner.
+Blood tests and needles, nail and slipper trimming, vets, rules, loud noises, having no dinner.

 Who does Dottie prefer out of her humans?

 Dottie is a bit of a Daddy's girl!
 She gets excited to see him and will often "kiss" him (which she does very rarely to anyone!) or play bite.
-But if she's not well or feeling afraid, she makes a beeline for Mummy!
-Plus she's with her human mum almost everyday as she goes to work with her.
+But if she's not well or feeling afraid she makes a beeline for Mummy!
+It could be even?!

 EARLY LIFE: